synechron-finlabs/quorum-maker/README.md

 # Quorum Maker V2.0

-Synechron's Quorum Maker is a tool that allows users to spin up the nodes that are needed to build a Quorum network.
-Manually editing configuration files and creating nodes can be a tedious and error-prone process.
-Quorum Maker can create several nodes of various configurations dynamically with limited user input.
+Synechron's Quorum Maker is a tool that allows users to spin up nodes in a Quorum network.
+Manually editing configuration files and creating nodes is a slow and error-prone process.
+Quorum Maker can create any number of nodes of various configurations dynamically with reduced user input.
 This provides a wizard-like interface with a series of questions to guide the user when creating nodes.
-Quorum Maker can create nodes to run with docker-compose (Raft consensus/Quorum 2.0.0) for easy use in development environments or nodes to be distributed on separate Linux boxes or cloud instances for a production environment (Raft consensus/Quorum 2.0.2)
+Quorum Maker can create nodes to:

+-	run with docker-compose (Raft consensus/Quorum 2.0.0) for easy use in development environments; or,
+-	nodes to be distributed on separate Linux boxes or cloud instances for a production environment (Raft consensus/Quorum 2.0.2)

 ![Quorum Maker 2](https://github.com/synechron-finlabs/quorum-maker/blob/V2.0/img/QM2.png)
 # Quorum Maker provides the following benefits: